peteGSX-Projects/DCCEXTurntableController/README.md

 Turntable operations are displayed on a round LCD.

+This README is very brief, and for the full documentation refer to [Pete's Pages](https://petegsx-projects.github.io/dcc-ex-turntable-controller/index.html).

 ## Hardware required

 This software has been written explicitly for an STM32F411CEU6 Blackpill microprocessor, with a connected rotary encoder and GC9A01 based LCD.